-1. CPTC will take all reasonable steps to prevent unlawful retaliation against complainants and any other individuals participating in investigations under this procedure.

-- 2. If prohibited conduct is determined to have occurred following the investigation, steps shall be taken to prevent a recurrence and to correct the discriminatory effects on the complaining party and others as appropriate.
+- 1. CPTC will take all reasonable steps to prevent unlawful retaliation against complainants and any other individuals participating in investigations under this procedure. - 2.
+If prohibited conduct is determined to have occurred following the investigation, steps shall be taken to prevent a recurrence and to correct the discriminatory effects on the complaining party and others as appropriate.
 Steps may include, but are not limited to, mandating training or evaluation, disciplinary sanctions, policy implementation, issuing no-contact orders, or reassignment of students or employees.
-Disciplinary sanctions for students are defined in CPTC Procedure governing Student Discipline and may include: reprimand, restriction, disciplinary probation, disciplinary suspension, and disciplinary expulsion.
+Disciplinary sanctions for students are defined in CPTC Procedure governing Student Discipline and may include: reprimand, restriction, disciplinary probation, disciplinary suspension, and

+- disciplinary expulsion.
 Disciplinary sanctions for employees are defined in CPTC's Positive Discipline Procedure and may include: formal reminders, decision making leave, or dismissal. - 3.
 The severity of sanctions or corrective actions may depend on the severity, frequency and/or nature of the offense, history of past discriminatory, harassing, or retaliatory conduct, the respondent's willingness to accept responsibility, previous College response to similar conduct, and the College's interests in performing its education mission.
 Should recommended disciplinary sanctions involve academic suspension or expulsion, the matter must be referred to the Vice President for Student Affairs, as provided by the College's Student Code of Conduct and Disciplinary Procedure. - 4.
 Even in the absence of sufficient evidence to substantiate a finding that sex discrimination, sexual misconduct or retaliation has occurred, the Colleges is expected to address any inappropriate conduct and take all reasonable steps to prevent any future sex discrimination, harassment, sexual violence or retaliation. - 5.
 Individuals who are responsible for conducting investigations or proposing sanctions under this procedure may not also serve as reviewing officials or hearing officers in the appeal of sanctions arising from an investigation.

-A Title IX complaint may be filed in writing, verbally, by telephone or in person and may be reported to a College official who will in turn report the complaint to the TCSG Title IX investigator.
+A Title IX complaint may be filed in writing, by telephone or in person and may be reported to a College official who will in turn report the complaint to the TCSG Title IX investigator.
 All information with regard to the investigation is to be kept confidential unless a release is approved.
 An official notice of investigation will then be sent to the Complainant and the Respondent.
 Both parties should obtain Advisors to help guide them through the process and cross examine any witnesses during the hearing.
 The Advisor must be trained in the process.
 If either party cannot identify an advisor, the College MUST provide one for them.

-A President or other designee of the Commissioner may place on administrative leave, temporarily transfer or reassign employees involved in an investigation in order to prevent further harassment or to facilitate the effectiveness of an investigation.
+A President or other designee of the Commissioner may suspend with pay, temporarily transfer or reassign employees involved in an investigation in order to prevent further harassment or to facilitate the effectiveness of an investigation.
 Whenever possible, any changes in assignment or work status for a complainant should not be made.
-A placement on administrative leave is not a disciplinary action.
+A suspension with pay is not a disciplinary action.

-The TCSG Title IX Investigator will collect all evidence and interview all parties involved.
+The Title IX Investigator will collect all evidence and interview all parties involved.
 It is important that all parties preserve any documents or other evidence which may pertain to the investigation.
 Any medically related evidence is best preserved by trained medical personnel.
 The complainant is encouraged to seek medical services for both treatment as well as preservation of evidence.

 The Investigator will evaluate the information collected during the investigation and determine whether a preponderance of the evidence substantiates the allegations.
-Preponderance of the evidence is met if the trier of fact (the Investigator) believes the evidence shows the defendant is more likely than not-more than 50% likely to be-responsible.
 Investigations and summary findings will be documented appropriately.
 Any evidence collected during the investigation should be maintained in accordance with the TCSG record retention requirements.
 Personally-identifiable information, including, but not limited to home addresses, telephone numbers, student identification numbers or social security numbers should not be maintained in the investigative records.